mattmassicotte/kernel-tutorial/README.md

     brew install qemu
     brew install xorriso
     brew install nasm
+macOS

-We're going to be building an ELF executable, but OS X uses Mach-O. Clang is a really great cross-compiler, but we also need a cross-linker, which OS X does not include by default.
+We're going to be building an ELF executable, but macOS uses Mach-O. Clang is a really great cross-compiler, but we also need a cross-linker, which macOS does not include by default.
 At one point, I was able to install the gcc ELF bintuils directly from homebrew, but lately I've been unable to find a default that works.
 I'd love some pointers here.
 I used this:

     brew install https://raw.githubusercontent.com/Gallopsled/pwntools-binutils/master/osx/binutils-i386.rb

 For build automation, my personal preference is [Rake](https://github.com/ruby/rake).
-It has been pre-installed on OS X for ages, and is far more sane than Make.
+It has been pre-installed on macOS for ages, and is far more user-friendly than Make.
 That said, please use what you prefer!
 I know Ruby isn't for everyone.

 ## Tutorial Parts